-What's on in Germany in the month of October?
+What's happening in Germany in the month of October?
 World-famous Oktoberfest continues through the first week, pumpkin boat races, the biggest book fair in Germany, and a festival of lights in Berlin...just to name a few highlights.

 Check out our list of the best German festivals, events, and holidays in October.